Roy Moore’s sexual assault allegations cloud Alabama special Senate election

 That line of defense is not “as strident or strong as one might expect,” Taylor said.
 “The question becomes: Does Mr. Moore come up with a more effective defense?
 Does he come up with a more coherent message to explain this story other than ‘fake news,’ although that does appeal to certain voters?”

 Despite numerous Republican leaders backing away from Moore, Trump tweeted on Dec.
-4 that his vote on certain issues – such as, immigration, gun rights and judicial appointments – was needed.
+12 – Election Day – that that Moore “will always vote for us.”

 Democrat Doug Jones leads Moore by 10 points, according to a Fox News poll conducted days before the election.
 But the holidays and big Alabama football games before the election could distract voters from the allegations, Taylor said.